 If you have time stop off for a few nights on some of the islands – Hvar is a very popular choice (we will definitely do this next visit).

-10. Go there!
+Go there!
 That should be number 1 tip!
 I am sure you will love it.
 Here is my 7/15 day itinerary to help you plan and make the most of your holiday!

 Those are my top 10 tips for Croatia – have you been?
 Is there something else you can add to my tips or any other tips you could add?

 PIN FOR LATER – TOP TEN TIPS FOR CROATIA